jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Sacrifice a nontoken permanent you control: Create a Chroma token.
 Exile a nontoken permanent you control: Create two Chroma tokens.
 ---
-The body may be gone, but its essence can be repurposed for other means.
+The body may be gone but in this world, its chroma can be repurposed for other means.
 ```

 [card implementation](../custom/cards/c/chromatic_reclamation.txt)